thejsway/thejsway/manuscript/chapter05.md

 // ...
 ```

-This return value can be any type (number, string, etc).
+This return value can be of any type (number, string, etc).
 However, a function can return only one value.

 W> Retrieving a function's return value is not mandatory, but in that case the return value is "lost".